ajbodev/ajbodev.github.io/app/content/resume.md

 **WEB DEVELOPER**

 * Migrated the organization’s HR system from Visual FoxPro to OrangeHRM (PHP and MySQL)
-* Extended OrangeHRM with history and ACL capabilities (Symfony, jQuery)
+* Extended OrangeHRM with history and ACL capabilities, and Payroll functionality (Symfony, jQuery)
-* Developed the business intelligence stack of the new HR system (Excel with PowerPivot with DAX)
+* Developed the business intelligence stack of the new HR system (Excel PowerPivot with DAX)
 * Standardized the project’s documentation and communication (MediaWiki)
-* Extended OrangeHRM with Payroll functionality (hours and basic salary computation)
 * Interfaced OrangeHRM with the IT’s existing .NET based accounting system (C#, SQL Server)
-* Trained the organization (main and provincial offices) on how to use OrangeHRM

 ---